The 501(c)(3) Guide

 2. Get an Employer Identification Number (EIN) from the IRS

-Once your nonprofit is registered with the secretary of state, you can apply for a federal employer identification number (a FEIN or EIN) on the IRS website or by phone.
+Once your nonprofit is registered with the secretary of state, you can apply for a federal employer identification number (a FEIN or EIN) on the IRS website, by fax, or by mail.
 You must form your nonprofit at the state level and get an EIN before seeking 501(c)(3) tax-exempt status.

 Learn more about how to obtain an EIN from the IRS.